|

 • A pinch of sugar (optional, for balance)

 Let the beef marinate for about 10-15 minutes.
-This allows the flavors to penetrate the meat and ensures a delicious base for your stir fry.
+This allows the flavours to penetrate the meat and ensures a delicious base for your stir fry.

 Once the oil is hot, add the marinated beef to the pan.
 Stir constantly to ensure it cooks evenly.
 The beef should only take about 2-3 minutes to cook through, so keep an eye on it to avoid overcooking.
 When it’s browned on all sides, remove it from the pan and set it aside.